-Clear Creek State Park is located in the beautiful Allegheny National Forest right Between Clear Creek and the Clarion River.
-The park covers 1,901 acres of land in the towns of Barnett and Heath, which now provides year-round recreation for visitors from all over the United States.
+Clear Creek State Park is located in the beautiful Allegheny National Forest right between Clear Creek and the Clarion River.
+The park covers 1,901 acres of land in the towns of Barnett and Heath, which helps provide year-round recreation for visitors from all over the United States.
 The areas where the park covers were once home to a booming lumber business.
-When the resources became depleted and the land became too hard to farm, it was sold to the state in 1919.
+When the resources became depleted, and the land became too hard to farm, it was sold to the state in 1919.

-In 1922, Clear Creek State Park opened its gates for the first time to campers.
-In the 1930s the Civilian Conservation Corps stayed at the park for seven years building trails, cabins, bridges, the swimming area, food concession building, and restrooms.
+In 1922, Clear Creek State Park was first open to the public for campers and other nature lovers.
+In the 1930s, the Civilian Conservation Corps (CCC) stayed at the park for seven years building trails, cabins, and bridges, as well as concession stands, restrooms, and a beach.
 In 1987 the park added shelters, cabins, and several other facilities.
 The latest update to the park was made in 2008 when they renovated the campgrounds.

-The park is open year-round, but the campgrounds close in late-December and open in mid-April.
-There are 53 campsites available for RV/trailer camping, and 41 campsites that have modern electric and water hookups, while the rest do not have any hookups.
-There are a few water spigots and a dumping station to accommodate for a lack of hookups.
+The park is open year-round, but the campgrounds close in late-December and open again in mid-April.
+There are 53 campsites available for RV and trailer camping.
+Of these, 41 campsites have modern electric and water while the rest do not have any hookups.
+There are a few water spigots and a dumping station to accommodate for lack of hookups.
 There are two campgrounds divided by Clear Creek, but only one of them is pet-friendly.

-You and your family can enjoy the large playgrounds, beautiful swimming areas, and clean trails in the summer when you bring your RV.
+You and your family can enjoy the large playgrounds, beautiful swimming areas, and clean trails in the summer when you visit the park in your motorhome.
 In the winter, there are several activities like skiing, sledding, or building a snowman with your loved ones.
 The park enjoys cool summers and snowy winters, making it a perfect place to plan your next family getaway in an RV.

 With the town of Brookville only 12 miles away and a short trip on I-80, the park is easy to locate.
-Whether you are coming from the east or the west, PA 949 North will lead you directly to the park’s entrance.
-You can swing by Brookville, Brockway, Marienville, or Ridgway to pick up supplies or groceries.
+Whether you are coming from the east or the west, PA-949 will lead you directly to the park’s entrance.
+You can swing by Brookville, Brockway, Marienville, or Ridgway to pick up supplies or groceries on your way to the park.
 These cities also offer fantastic museums and small restaurants for you to experience.

-The park’s roads are well maintained so you won’t have to worry about low hanging branches attacking your rig on your drive into the campgrounds.
+The park’s roads are well maintained, so you won’t have to worry about low hanging branches attacking your rig on your drive into the campgrounds.
 When driving into the park, remember to drive slow due to the narrow roads.
-The park’s office is where you can check in and pick up any permits or licenses you may need.
+The park’s office is where you can check-in and pick up any permits or licenses you may need.
 You can also get firewood and other knick-knacks.
-It is recommended that you walk or ride your bike while in the park to fully experience the joy of the great outdoors.
+It is recommended that you walk or ride your bike while in the park to experience the joy of the great outdoors.

 If you plan on arriving much later than anticipated, then go ahead and call the park in advance.
 If you arrive and no one is there to greet you, then use the envelope check-in honor system to pay and find a spot for your rig.
-In the rainy season, the park my close sections off due to flooding.
-In winter, be sure to check the forecast in case you feel like heading on the slopes.
-The busiest time of year for the park is May through August, after this time period the available campsites increase until the campground closes in December.
+In the rainy season, the park may close sections off due to flooding.
+In winter, be sure to check the forecast in case you feel like heading to the slopes.
+The busiest time of year for the park is May through August.
+After this time, the available campsites increase until the campground closes in December.

 You can take your kayak along the Clear Creek, or if you are up for a little bit of adventure, you can try the Class 1 rapids on the Clarion River.
 You may be able to rent a kayak from a local business in town.
 If you plan to launch your kayak from Clear Creek, then you must have a permit or registration before you can set off on your adventure.
 Remember to wear your lifejacket at all times on the water and leave your electronics on land lest they become one with the creek.